thpglobal/thptheme/README.md

 * drop down menus css3
 * action bar in footer
 * 3 footer responsive widget areas
+* change the sidebar in posts to be in a 30% column using standard wordpress classes
 * 1 footer full-page-width header below that for validations
 * countup class - cf https://jshakespeare.com/simple-count-up-number-animation-javascript-react/
 * sticky header